 Types of Direct Selling

 Party-plan or host selling is generally conducted in a group setting — often through a party or event, dedicated to pitching a specific offering.
-It usually entails a direct salesperson conducting a presentation in front of a group of prospects in someone's home.
+It usually entails a direct salesperson presenting to prospects in someone's home.
 This was a popular form of direct selling in the past.

 Tupperware is notorious for this brand of direct sales, with a significant portion of its sales coming from "Tupperware Parties" conducted by direct sales reps.